Soulike/bankQueuingSystem/README.md

 # bankQueuingSystem
-A bank queuing system based on Qt and NodeJS.
+A bank queuing system based on Qt.